XinbaoQiao/When-Sample-Selection-Bias-Precipitates-Model-Collapse/README.md

 ### 2. LLM-related Experiments

 **Caption.** Figure 5.
-An illustrative ROUGE-based selection trend.
-The `Random` curve decreases mildly with small fluctuations, while the `ROUGE` curve drops early and then stabilizes with only slight oscillations.
+An illustrative topic-generalization trend on held-out non-tech topics after recursive training with a tech-local verifier.
+The `Random` curve decreases mildly with small fluctuations, while the `ROUGE` curve drops early and then stabilizes at a lower level.

 <p align="center">
   <img src="rouge_random_vs_iteration.png" alt="Figure 5: ROUGE-based selection illustration" width="640">
 </p>

 **Caption.** Table 3.
-Illustrative underrepresented-language result.
+Illustrative language-generalization result.
 Selection based on an English-local verifier can improve in-domain alignment while degrading broader language coverage.

 The table reports ROUGE-1 on Welsh after recursive training with an English-local verifier.